iancollinge/vinyl-island-project/README.md

 * Jenkins
 * Docker/Docker Compose
 * Nginx

 ---

 <img src="https://github.com/iancollinge/vinyl-island-project/blob/main/assets/jenkins-stage-view.jpg" data-canonical-src="https://github.com/iancollinge/vinyl-island-project/blob/main/assets/jenkins-stage-view.jpg" width="500" height="" /> <img src="https://github.com/iancollinge/vinyl-island-project/blob/main/assets/docker-hub.png" data-canonical-src="https://github.com/iancollinge/vinyl-island-project/blob/main/assets/docker-hub.png" width="500" height="" />

 ---

+##### OUTCOMES

+Most stages of the CI/CD pipeline completed but not without some issues.
+One of the main problems I encountered was with permissions at various points of the pipeline run.
+Permissions on the Docker socket prevented the pipeline from mving to the next stage and braking it.
+Solution was to use 'sudo chmod 666 /var/run/docker.sock' which solved the issue though seems temporary!

+Final deployment failed with a persistent ssh issue.
+I have not managed to fix this yet!

+Overall, app works and for the most part the pipeline does do what it's supposed to.

+* Triggers from Git Push
+* Checks out Git Repo
+* Installs Packages
+* Runs Unit Tests
+* Completes Build
+* Pushes the Build to Docker Hub
+* Deployment FAILS
+* Post Build Actions would likely complete if Deployment succeeded.